 Jay squinted at the text.

 Today the Biggest Bird resides on her Mountain in the next eternity.
-It is therefore speculated that elevation marked her seal of approval when she made the Earth: foothills grew beneath her flight-path and mountains sprouted where she deigned to land.
-This emphasizes Sheridan as the holiest area on Earth: the main island extends from the seafloor to a permanent cap of clouds.
-Including its height beneath the ocean, it is the tallest mountain on Earth.
+It is therefore speculated that elevation marked her seal of approval when she made the Earth; foothills grew beneath her flight-path and mountains sprouted where she deigned to land.
+This brands Sheridan as the holiest area on Earth: the main island extends from the seafloor to a permanent cap of clouds.
+Including its height beneath the ocean it is the tallest mountain on Earth.

 The Islands of Sheridan bear a population of sparse thousands, mostly ancestors of the egg-born.
 More than half devote years of their lives to monasticism.
-Virgil Blue’s monastery is home to hundreds of students and a congregation of lesser Virgils.
-Satellite groups exhibit unique and varied practices like masked dancing festivals, deity visualization exercises, and religious agriculture.
+Virgil Blue’s monastery is home to hundreds of students and a circle of lesser Virgils.
+Satellite-groups exhibit unique and varied practices like masked dancing festivals, deity-visualization exercises, and religious agriculture.
 Only three commandments assert themselves across all islanders: